tardate/LittleArduinoProjects/BoldportClub/PissOff/README.md

 That's strange, as the [MicroSD spec requires SPI](https://en.wikipedia.org/wiki/Secure_Digital#Transfer_modes).

-So I tried again with a newer 64Gb SD card, formatted as "FAT" in the MacOSX Disk Utility tool:
+So I tried again with a newer 64Gb SD card, formatted as "MS-DOS (FAT)" in the MacOSX Disk Utility tool:

 ```
 r$ diskutil list